FeralInteractive/totalwar-empire/README.md

 ##  Mod Commands File

 This file is used to tell the game what mod files to load, it also can be used to pack and unpack data files and extract strings from the game.
 Each command needs to be on it's own line and end with the `;` symbol.
-You can leave comments using the `//` at the start of the line.
+You can leave comments in the file using the `//` at the start of the line.

 Valid commands include: